FrankGerold/bees-frontend/README.md

 ### [Back End Repo Here](https://github.com/FrankGerold/bees-backend "Bees Back-End")

 ### Installation
-In order for the app to have full functionality, a Postgres DB should be running on the local machine, and the back end server should be running as well.
+In order for the app to have full functionality, the back-end server should be running already.
 (Details in the repo listed above.)

 All that is required for the frontend is an installation of NodeJS and a package manager such as NPM or Yarn.